dafny-lang/dafny/docs/DafnyRef/Attributes.md

 #### 22.2.3.5. `{:identity}`
-If the function annotated with `{:identity}` or `{:identity true}` has 1 argument and the use of it has type `X->X` for some X, then the abstract interpreter will treat the function as an identity function.
+If the function annotated with `{:identity}` or `{:identity true}` has 1 argument and the use of it has type `X->X` for some `X`, then the abstract interpreter will treat the function as an identity function.
 Note, the abstract interpreter trusts the attribute--it does not try to verify that the function really is an identity function on the abstract domain.